Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Results

-A previous machine-learning study by a subset of the present authors identified an effective spin-ice Hamiltonian consisting of a dipolar interaction combined with exchange terms up to third nearest neighbours (which are of two different kinds in the pyrochlore lattice).
+A previous machine-learning study by a subset of the present authors identified an effective spin-ice Hamiltonian that, in the manner of Refs.~\onlinecite{yavors2008dy,henelius2016refrustration,borzi2016intermediate}, consists of a dipolar interaction combined with exchange terms up to third nearest neighbours (which are of two different kinds in the pyrochlore lattice).
 A prolate spheroid in parameter space was determined inside which several experimental observations, such as neutron scattering, specific heat and magnetisation, were well described by the model.
-Notably, this model, when simulated using a single spin flip algorithm (SSF), successfully captures dynamical features of the system, such as the FC-ZFC irreversibility at 600 mK \cite{snyder2004low,bovo2018special}.
+Notably, this model, when simulated using a single spin flip algorithm (SSF), successfully captures dynamical features of the system, such as the FC-ZFC irreversibility at $600$~mK~\cite{snyder2004low,bovo2018special}, and -- if the standard correspondence between MC steps and real time is used -- it can also reproduce the departure from Arrhenius behaviour in the magnetic relaxation time scale, as shown in the Sup.
+Mat.